Current Market Trends

 Population: 8.6 million

 Currency: Israeli Shekel

 Israel’s public healthcare system is well-advanced by international standards.
-Israel spends 7.5% of its GDP on the public healthcare system, providing a universal healthcare coverage to its entire population via four health management organizations and a network of hospitals, community clinics and specialized doctors.
-Israeli healthcare facilities are modern and are open to adopt new, cost effective technologies and procedures.
+Israel spends 7.5% of its GDP on the public healthcare system, providing universal healthcare coverage to its entire population via four health management organizations and a network of hospitals, community clinics and specialized doctors.
+Israeli healthcare facilities are modern and are open to adopting new, cost-effective technologies and procedures.
 Many Israeli doctors receive training in the United States and maintain personal and professional relationships with U.S. colleagues at major medical centers.

 Israel’s healthcare policy makers have been focusing on promoting healthy nutrition and lifestyle, preventive medicine and early detection of cancer and other systemic and degenerative diseases.
 The public healthcare system is also promoting age-based diagnostic tests.

 Israeli importers and distributors of medical and pharmaceutical products reported over $3.8 billion in sales in 2016.
 The U.S. share was about 14% at $530 million.
 Local distributors are looking for innovative healthcare technologies that help reduce cost and improve patients' healing prospects.

 Israel is a global technology research and development center.
 Israel’s strength in this sector stems from inter-disciplinary capabilities, which bring together medicine, clinical expertise, materials science, electronics, software expertise and engineering know-how.
 Israeli development centers of multinational companies have an annual turnover of billions of dollars.